Luminoid/blog/source/_posts/Context-Is-the-Whole-Game.md

 ## Putting it together: what a 2026 LLM app actually looks like

 The dumb mental model from 2023 was: prompt in, completion out, maybe with a system message.
 The accurate 2026 mental model is much messier.
+The pseudocode below is what's running on a server somewhere when you type a message into Claude or send a request to Cursor.
+You don't see any of it; you see the response.
+But every step is real, costs money, and changes what the next response will be.

 ```python
 # rough shape of a real agent turn